grp876/Opti-Mill/README.md

   r is the radius of the bolt circle

-  depth is how deep to drill each hole
+  depth is how deep to drill each hole (use a negivate number)

  <img width="902" height="835" alt="image" src="https://github.com/user-attachments/assets/b5e526a5-8a24-46dd-a840-b532828c3c0e" />